-This paper explored the possibility of including mixed frequency components in a quantile regression approach to VaR estimation, specifically introducing a low--frequency and a high--frequency component within any model of volatility dynamics (as an illustration here a linear ARCH which includes realized volatility as an extension).
-The proposed MF--Q--ARCH--X model aims at increasing the accuracy of Value--at--Risk (VaR) measures, assuming that the volatility of a daily return process is driven also by some macroeconomic variables (indeed observed at lower frequencies, here monthly, but weekly or quarterly variables are to be explored) and some additional predetermined daily variables.
-In estimating the MF--Q--ARCH--X by quantile regression, no distribution for the returns is assumed and robustness to outliers in the data is guaranteed.
+This paper suggested the inclusion of mixed--frequency (MF) components in a quantile regression (QR) approach to VaR and ES estimations, within a dynamic model of volatility with the original introduction of a low-- and a high--frequency (\virg{--X}) components: the outcome was labelled MF--QR--X model.
+Given its nature of quantile regression, no explicit distribution for the returns is necessary and robustness to outliers in the data is guaranteed.

-From a statistical point of view, we suggested an estimation procedure for the proposed model, having established the conditions for the weak stationarity of our MF--Q--ARCH--X process.
-Moreover, we proposed a sequential test with the aim of finding the optimal number of daily lagged absolute returns to include in the high--frequency component of the MF--Q--ARCH--X model.
+Starting from the assessment of the weak stationarity conditions of our semi--parametric MF--QR--X process, we suggested an estimation procedure the performance of which was investigated through an extensive Monte Carlo exercise in finite samples.
+Overall, we have satisfactory properties of the estimates and the resulting VaR forecasts are robust to some misspecification in the weighting parameter entering the mixed--frequency component.

-The finite sample properties of the proposed model were investigated through an extensive Monte Carlo exercise.
-Overall, the estimates appear satisfactory and the resulting VaR forecasts are robust to some misspecifications in the nuisance parameter which may affect the low--frequency component.
-In the empirical application, the proposed MF--Q--ARCH--X model was extensively evaluated, both in- and out-of-sample, against several popular alternatives, with applications to the S\&P 500, NASDAQ, and Dow Jones indices.
-All models based on the proposed MF--Q--ARCH--X specification brilliantly pass the backtesting procedures; the same does not hold for some popular competing models belonging to the parametric framework, like the GARCH and the GARCH--MIDAS.
-In addition, only our MF--Q--ARCH--X models consistently enter the set of superior models identified in the Model Confidence Sets.
+Energy commodities -- Crude Oil and Gasoline futures -- take the center stage in the illustration of the empirical performance, both in-- and out--of--sample, of the proposed MF--QR--X model, contrasting it against several popular parametric, non-parametric and semi-parametric alternatives.
+The results are encouraging since our model is the only model consistently passing all the VaR and ES backtesting procedures out--of--sample.
+Our empirical results support the use of MF--QR--X models to exploit the information content of mixed-frequency data in a risk management framework.